Jschuetzle/CSDS338-Labs/Week5-C.md

 }
 ```

+&nbsp;

 ![change the members of a struct through use of a pointer](/images/struct-pointer.png)

+&nbsp;

-If you looked closely, you'll notice that we didn't use the dot operator on the struct pointer, instead we used `->` which is called the **arrow operator**.
+If you looked closely, you'll notice that we didn't use the dot operator on the struct pointer, instead we used `->`, which is called the **arrow operator**.
 This is because using the dot operator on a pointer wouldn't make any sense.

 The value of the struct pointer `p2` is just some address, namely the address of struct `p1`.
 When the dot operator is used, the compiler will access and read the variable's data as if it were a collection of values.
 If we used the dot operator on a pointer, the compiler will recognize that the value it's accessing/reading _doesn't represent a struct_, and an error will be thrown.
 If I inserted `.` instead of `->` in the above code, I get the following message after trying to compile.

+&nbsp;

 ![incorrectly using dot operator on a struct pointer](/images/dotoperator-on-pointer.png)

+&nbsp;

 So, in order to access the data members through the struct pointer `p2`, we must **dereference the struct pointer**.
 And that's essentially what the arrow operator does.